-Natural lighting is an important tool in attaining sustainability.
-The generation of electricity is one of the largest contributors of pollution in the United States, which produces harmful chemicals such as sulfur dioxide, carbon and mercury emissions.
-Production of electric power can also be linked with other environmental issues such as the impact on water quality, increased production wastes, and increased industrial zones.
-Therefore, reduction in the use of artificial lighting is vital.
+The generation of electricity is one of the largest contributors of Pollution in the United States, which produces harmful chemicals such as sulfur dioxide, carbon, and mercury emissions.
+Electric power production can also be linked with other environmental issues, such as the impact on water quality, increased production wastes, and increased industrial zones.
+Therefore, a reduction in the use of artificial lighting is vital.
 Here are a few strategies you can use, along with the benefits of embracing natural lighting.

-Tubular skylights are a type of skylight that aid in providing natural lighting on areas where windows are not possible because of the elevation or the room’s layout.
-Tubular skylights use a roof-mounted light collectors that can reflect light into a metal or plastic tube, which then guides the diffused sunlight into the interior space.
-These are suitable for windowless basements and even basements in one story homes.
+Tubular skylights are a type of skylight that aid in providing natural lighting in areas where windows are not possible because of the elevation or the room’s layout.
+Tubular skylights use a roof-mounted light collector that can reflect light into a metal or plastic tube, which then guides the diffused sunlight into the interior space.
+These are suitable for windowless basements and even basements in one-story homes.

 4. Opt for retractable awnings.
-This strategy solves the concern with controlling the intensity of natural lighting.
-Retractable awnings are far superior to other light diffusing strategies in windows such as tinting, blinds and fixed awnings.
-It provides reduction of heat gain during warm seasons, and insulation during winter.
+This strategy solves the concern of controlling the intensity of natural lighting.
+Retractable awnings are far superior to other light-diffusing strategies in windows, such as tinting, blinds, and fixed awnings.
+It provides reduction of heat gain during warm seasons and insulation during winter.

 5. Light shelves and louvered window coverings.
-The focus here is bouncing out light from direct light sources, thereby reducing intensity of the light, while distributing the light to areas where it may otherwise be unable to reach.
+The focus here is bouncing out the light from direct light sources, thereby reducing the intensity of the light while distributing the light to areas where it may otherwise be unable to reach.

 1. Reduced energy consumption.
-The lessened dependency on artificial lighting can help reduce the use of electricity by as much as 10%.
+The lessened dependency on artificial lighting can help reduce electricity use by as much as 10%.

 2. Reduction of mildew or mold built-up.
-Most diseases, especially chronic respiratory problems are often associated with bacterial and fungal built up in damp areas such as basements and bathrooms.
-Natural lighting can naturally lessen the production of harmful organisms and sunlight is considered to be one of the best natural disinfectants.
+Most diseases, especially chronic respiratory problems, are often associated with bacteria and fungal built up in damp areas such as basements and bathrooms.
+Natural lighting can naturally lessen the production of harmful organisms, and the sunlight is considered to be one of the best natural disinfectants.

-3. Healthy dose of vitamin D. Ample amount of sunlight can prevent vitamin D and B1 deficiency that may cause diseases such as rickets and beriberi.
+3. Healthy dose of vitamin D. Ample amount of sunlight (natural light) can prevent vitamin D and B1 deficiency that may cause diseases such as rickets and beriberi.

-4. Improved performance due to change in working environment.
-Many case studies have been conducted that show a significant improved performance on employees where natural lighting have been encouraged in their work environment.
+4. Improved performance due to changes in working environment.
+Many case studies have shown a significantly improved performance in employees where natural lighting has been encouraged in their work environment.

 All in all, natural lighting offers an array of long-term benefits that affect the overall health of our living world.